Historicity of the Gospels: From oral traditions to written gospels

 Between 120 and 150, Justin Martyr, who lived in 2nd-century Flavia Neapolis (Biblical Shechem, modern day Nablus) mentioned the "memoirs of the Apostles" in his First Apology.
 Later, around 173, Tatian, who was a student of Justin Martyr, assembled a single gospel account, working from the four canonical gospels.
 Around 185 Irenaeus, a bishop of Lyon who lived c.
 130 – c.
 202, attributed them to: 1) Matthew, an apostle who followed Jesus in his earthly career; 2) Mark, who while himself not a disciple was the companion of Peter, who was; 3) Luke, the companion of Paul, the author of the Pauline epistles; and 4) John, who like Matthew was an apostle who had known Jesus.
 According to Bart Ehrman, most scholars agree that they are the work of unknown Christians, though according to Dale Allison the traditional attributions of Mark and Luke still have "learned defenders", with Raymond Brown judging critical opinion on Luke's authorship to be roughly evenly divided near the end of the 20th century.
 The gospels were composed c.
 65–110 AD.
-The majority of New Testament scholars also agree that the Gospels do not contain direct eyewitness accounts, though this may partly be the result of dubious assumptions based on form criticism.
+Most scholars also agree that the Gospels do not contain direct eyewitness accounts, though this may partly be the result of dubious assumptions based on form criticism.
 (Note: Eve:To be sure the majority view of New Testament scholarship is that the Gospels do not contain eyewitness accounts, but this may in part be due to a habit of thought arising from the long dominance of form-critical assumptions, which the previous chapters of this book have shown to be suspect.)
-Instead, the Gospels are commonly seen as literature that is based on oral traditions, Christian preaching, and Old Testament exegesis with the consensus being that they are a variation of Greco-Roman biography; similar to other ancient works such as Xenophon's Memoirs of Socrates.
+The Gospels are commonly seen as literature that is based on oral traditions, Christian preaching, and Old Testament exegesis with the consensus being that they are a variation of Greco-Roman biography; similar to other ancient works such as Xenophon's Memoirs of Socrates.
+Typically, ancient biographies were written shortly after the death of the subject and included substantial history.
 The validity of the communities model of gospel origins has been subject to increasing skepticism, and there is no current consensus on constructs such as the Johannine Community.
 Nevertheless, they preserve sources that go back to Jesus and his contemporaries, and the Synoptic writers thought that they were reconfiguring memories of Jesus rather than creating theological stories, (Note: Allison: "Despite the required hesitation, my inference, after taking everything into account, remains conventional: our Synoptic writers thought that they were reconfiguring memories of Jesus, not inventing theological tales.
 Such a supposition, however, does nothing to clarify whether or not the evangelists were right about the mnemonic nature of their traditions.") "draw[ing] on direct memories of the first generation of Jesus' disciples".